5,303 solar installations registered with the Clean Energy Regulator · ranked top 5% in South Australia · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Balaklava is one of South Australia's strongest solar communities, ranking 13th in the state — ahead of 96% of all South Australia postcodes tracked by the Clean Energy Regulator.
-235 new systems were added in the past 12 months, with growth of 0% on the previous year — typical of a maturing market where most interested households have already installed.
+261 new systems were installed in the past 12 months, a 15% increase on the previous year — steady growth consistent with continued community uptake.